mia-platform/custom-plugin-java-springboot/README.md

 ```
 ### Status routes
-In order to make status routes available, **only** your root mapped controller has to extend `CPStatusController`.
+In order to make status routes available you can extend `CPStatusController`, please note that **only** one controller has to extend this class, otherwise Springboot will throw a runtime error due to double route registration.

+Since `CPStatusController` extends `CPController` we suggest to extend this in your main controller and then extend `CPController` in other controllers.
 ``` java
     public class MyRootController extends CPStatusController {
         // Endpoints defined here